 Human Trafficking Victims

 Human trafficking, also known as modern day slavery, is a crime that involves the exploitation of a person for the purpose of compelled labor or a commercial sex act.
-This CEU course details a series of coordinated actions to strengthen the reach and effectiveness of services provided to all victims of human trafficking.
-Included in this course are the steps to create a victim services network that is comprehensive, trauma-informed, and responsive to the needs of all victims.
+This CE course details a series of coordinated actions to strengthen the reach and effectiveness of services provided to all victims of human trafficking.
+Included in this course are the steps providers can take to create a victim services network that is comprehensive, trauma-informed, and responsive to the needs of all victims.

 Author: Federal Strategic Action Plan on Services for Victims of Human Trafficking in the United States 2013 - 2017.
 (2017).
 The Department of Justice, Department of Health and Human Services, Department of Homeland Security